-The initial questionnaire (Appendix One) and interview process was tailored to Crawley's circumstances and aimed to maximise the response rate.
+The initial questionnaire (Appendix A) and interview process was tailored to Crawley's circumstances and aimed to maximise the response rate.

-The questionnaire utilised methodology discussed between authorities at a Gatwick Diamond, Surrey and Sussex County wide level, adapted to reflect Crawley's specific circumstances and households to be interviewed.
+The questionnaire utilised methodology agreed across authorities at a Gatwick Diamond, Surrey and Sussex County wide level, adapted to reflect Crawley's specific circumstances and the households to be interviewed.